No Bake Cookies

 Instructions

-• Remove from the heat and stir in the oats.
-Use a 2-tablespoon cookie scoop to scoop the batter onto the prepared baking sheet.
-Chill for 30 minutes or until firm.
+• Remove from the heat.
+Add the peanut butter and vanilla and stir until smooth, then add the oats and mix until well combined.
+Use a 2-tablespoon cookie scoop to scoop the oat mixture onto the prepared baking sheets, flattening the cookies slightly if desired.

 Notes